CodeReclaimers/neat-python/docs/module_summaries.rst

       Initializes the attribute's value, using either a gaussian distribution with the configured mean and standard deviation, or a uniform distribution, followed by `clamp` to keep the result within the desired range.

-      :param object config: The configuration object from which the mean, standard deviation, and initialization distribution type values are to be retrieved.
+      :param config: The configuration object from which the mean, standard deviation, and initialization distribution type values are to be retrieved.
+      :type config: :datamodel:`object <objects-values-and-types>`
       :return: The new value.
       :rtype: :pytypes:`float <typesnumeric>`